CybDing/ILDP/README.md

 - datasets
   - pushTDataset (To be updated soon!)
   - ...
--
 - utils
   - ...
+- script
+  - gen_image
+    - for segmentation test(training)
-- dataCollection
+  - collecting_data
     - An interactive interface using Pygame communicating with genesis for user-friendly robot control(To be planned and executed soon!)
 - Workspace
   - train
   - eval